Services We Offer

 Do I need an Epinephrine Autoinjector (Epipen/AuviQ) if I have positive Food Allergy testing?
 No, unless you have a personal history of anaphylaxis to a food, an Epipen/AuviQ is not necessary.
 A positive food IgE test correlates with clinical reactivity to that food <50% of the time which is why food allergy testing in isolation is rarely helpful for patients with food intolerance symptoms.
 This test measures 4 different components for each food.

 Is the test billable to insurance?
 No but you can use HSA/HRA/FSA funds for the test.
-At the time of the visit with Dr. Barnett to discuss the test you will pay for the test and get your test kit to bring to LabCorp at that time.
-The test costs $425 and is due at the time the test kit is given.
+At the time of the visit with Dr. Barnett to discuss the test you will pay for the test and get your test kit to bring to laboratory associated with Precision Point Diagnostics.
+The test costs $475 and is due at the time the test kit is given.

 Do I have to be eating the foods that I’m being tested to for the test to be accurate?
 No, these immune markers are not affected by whether or not you’ve been eating the food.